rgxcp/odd-even/README.md

-# 🎲 JavaScript/Python - Odd Even
+# 🎲 Odd Even
-**EN**: Program to return odd and even number from given numbers in JavaScript and Python.
+Program to return odd and even number from given numbers in JavaScript and Python.

-**ID**: Program untuk menampilkan bilangan ganjil dan genap dari bilangan yang diberikan dalam JavaScript dan Python.

 ## Status
 END OF LIFE